16. Environments and evaluation (*)

 ## 0.000 0.001 0.000

 16.1.5.
-A note on reference classes (**)#
+A note on reference classes (**)

 In Section 10.5, we briefly mentioned the S4 system for object-orientated programming.
 We also have access to its variant, called reference classes[6], which was first introduced in R version 2.12.0.
 Reference classes are implemented using S4 classes, with the data part being of the type environment.
 They give a more typical OOP experience, where methods can modify the data they act on in place.

-They are theoretically interesting concepts on their own and may be quite appealing to package developers with C++ or Java background.
+Reference classes are a theoretically interesting concept on its own and may be quite appealing to package developers with C++ or Java background.
 Nevertheless, in the current author’s opinion, such classes are alien citizens of our environment, violating its functional nature.
 Therefore, we will not be discussing them here.
+A curious reader is referred to help("ReferenceClasses") and Chapters 9 and 11 of [11] for more details.

 16.2.
-The environment model of evaluation#
+The environment model of evaluation

 In Chapter 15, we said that there are three types of expressions: constants (e.g., 1 and "spam"), names (e.g., x, `+`, and spam), and calls (like f(x, 1)).